Kori-San/gpro/README.md

 An easy to use / install solution heavily based on OpenProject.

 ## Install
-0. Install Docker for your OS (Check [Docker's documentation](https://docs.docker.com/) for more help)
+1. Install Docker for your OS (Check [Docker's documentation](https://docs.docker.com/) for more help)
-1. Clone the repo.
+2. Clone the repo.
-2. Go into the repo.
+3. Go into the repo.
+4. Check / Change settings by checking the vars section of 'gpro.sh'
-3. Run ```$ make install```.
+5. Run ```$ make install```.
-4. Run ```$ gpro install```.
+6. Run ```$ gpro install```.
+7. Run ```$ gpro run```.
-5. Wait until the service is up (It may take a while).
+8. Wait until the service is up (It may take a while).
-6. Connect on http://localhost (Default port is 80)
+9. Connect on http://localhost (Default port is 80)
-7. Connect to admin's account with default credentials: admin / admin.
+10. Connect to admin's account with default credentials: admin / admin.
-8. Change admin's password when asked for.
+11. Change admin's password when asked for.
-9. Enjoy !
+12. Enjoy !

 ## Run / Stop
 Whenever you need you can run ```$ gpro run```.